jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.0.9 is available in Jolla Harbour!
-New release 1.0.10 submitted.
+Release 1.0.10 is available in Jolla Harbour!
+New release 1.0.11 submitted which fixes the issue "SD card location is not accessible after updating Sailfish OS to version 1.0.4.20".

 For those of you who want to try the latest version have a look [here] [1]

 Current limitations/known bugs:
-*   Search bar in list view is corrupt since Sailfish OS version 1.0.4.20 update (issue fixed in release 1.0.10)
-*   SD card location is not accessible after updating Sailfish OS to version 1.0.4.20 (will be fixed in next release)
+*   n/a

 If you found a bug please report it on the issue page.
 Thanks :)